 Music is an integral part of life at St. Michael's School.
-With weekly music lessons, daily singing during assemblies, a wide range of instrumental lessons available and a wealth of extra-curricular ensembles, children can immerse themselves in music from Monday to Friday.
+With weekly music lessons, regular singing during assemblies, a wide range of instrumental lessons available and a range of extracurricular ensembles, children can immerse themselves in music from Monday to Friday.

 Each class has one music lesson per week, delivered by specialist music teachers with a wealth of experience both in the classroom and as professional musicians.
 Children are taught in a highly practical environment where they quickly become confident and enthusiastic about making music.
-From the rhythms of West Africa to the pulsating Samba rhythms of Brazil; from learning the skills of listening to applying their skills through composition and performance both as a class and as small child lead groups; from medieval madrigals to the ever changing genres of the present day, children will have the experience of making music come alive - making it real and relevant to them.
+From the rhythms of West Africa to the pulsating Samba rhythms of Brazil; from learning the skills of listening to applying their skills through composition and performance both as a class and as small child lead groups; from pentatonic folk music to the ever-changing genres of the present day, children will have the experience of making music come alive - making it real and relevant to them.

 Children are encouraged to learn an instrument from the wide range on offer.
-Our dedicated peripatetic team do a fantastic job and the quality of the musicianship heard in our orchestra, jazz band, choir and drumming group are testament to their fantastic tuition.
+Our dedicated peripatetic team does a fantastic job and the quality of the musicianship and performance heard in our orchestra, choir, handbells and various instrumental ensembles are testament to their fantastic tuition.
 Children are encouraged to enter nationally recognised examinations which provide an excellent grounding in all the elements of musicianship.

 Music at St Michael's aims to get every child realising their musical potential through fun, engaging and practical lessons.
 Through a disciplined approach, children will learn basic skills across a range of classroom instruments which will allow them to work creatively on their own compositions both individually and in bands.
 Those children wishing to take their music further have the option of taking extra instrumental lessons.
-There are a wide range of clubs to get involved in for all level of player including a thriving school orchestra.
-Performance is an important part of the musical process and the children are encouraged to perform regularly at concerts, community events and assemblies.
+There are a wide range of clubs to get involved in for all levels of players including a thriving school orchestra.
+Performance is an important part of the musical process and the children are encouraged to perform regularly at concerts, community events, assemblies and in lessons.
 Music is alive at St Michael's!

 MUSIC builds ASPIRATION by:

-- Skilled subject teaching from professional level musicians brings the best out in the children.
+Skilled subject teaching from professional-level musicians brings the best out in our children.